12 Key Tips to Promote Open Communication in a Relationship

 They listen attentively, trying to understand what their partner says with empathy rather than interrupting their spouse and pointing out what’s wrong in what they are saying.

-At the end of the talk, the couple feels positive about the conversation and feels like their concerns have been understood and acknowledged.
+At the end of the conversation, the couple feels positive about the conversation and feels like their concerns have been understood and acknowledged.

 1. Listen and model the way good communicators speak